Roberto Guerrero: Later career

 In 1993 King Racing expanded to a full-time schedule with Guerrero driving their No. 40 Budweiser Lola T93/00-Ilmor-Chevrolet Indy V8 265C.
-At the Indianapolis 500 Guerrero qualified 10th and finished 28th after being involved in a crash with Jeff Andretti after 125 laps.
-During the year Guerrero and King consistently qualified in the mid-pack, with a best start of 4th at the Valvoline 200 at Phoenix International Raceway.
-Guerrero's best finish was also a 4th at the New England 200 at New Hampshire Motor Speedway.
+At the Indianapolis 500 Guerrero qualified tenth and finished 28th after being involved in a crash with Jeff Andretti after 125 laps.
+During the year Guerrero and King consistently qualified in the mid-pack, with a best start of fourth at the Valvoline 200 at Phoenix International Raceway.
+Guerrero's best finish was also a fourth at the New England 200 at New Hampshire Motor Speedway.
 Following the Molson Indy Vancouver at Concord Pacific Place King released Guerrero.
-Guerrero finished 14th in the championship with 39 points (he was 13th in the championship at the time of his release).
+Guerrero finished fourteenth in the championship with 39 points (he was thirteenth in the championship at the time of his release).

 In 1994 Guerrero could only get a car to drive at the Indianapolis 500 with Pagan Racing (the same team who owned the car that Jeff Andretti crashed into Guerrero the previous year) in their No. 21 Interstate Batteries Lola T92/00-Buick V6.
 The chassis was the same chassis that Guerrero drove in 1992.
-Guerrero qualified 20th and finished 33rd (last) due to a crash after 20 laps.
+Guerrero qualified 20th and finished 33rd (last) due to a crash after twenty laps.
 He scored no points and tied for 54th in the championship.

 In 1995 Guerrero returned with Pagan Racing in their No. 21 Upper Deck Reynard 94i-Ilmor-Mercedes-Benz IC108B.
-Guerrero first raced at the Slick 50 200 at Phoenix International Raceway, starting 25th and finishing 16th.
-The team then competed in the Indianapolis 500, where Guerrero qualified in a respectable 13th place and finished in 12th place.
-Guerrero finished the season 33rd in the championship with 1 point.
+Guerrero first raced at the Slick 50 200 at Phoenix International Raceway, starting 25th and finishing sixteenth.
+The team then competed in the Indianapolis 500, where Guerrero qualified in a respectable thirteenth place and finished in twelfth place.
+Guerrero finished the season 33rd in the championship with one point.